liuton23/ReelMark/README.md

 ## ✨ Features

 ### 📱 Mobile App (iOS & Android)
+- **Multi-User Accounts** 🔐 - Secure login/registration so every user has their own private library
 - **Track Your Watches** 🎥 - Log movies and TV shows with personal ratings (1-10) and notes
 - **Smart Search** 🔍 - Browse 600K+ titles via TMDB integration with real-time search
-- **AI Recommendations** 🤖 - Get personalized suggestions from Claude AI based on your taste
+- **AI Recommendations** 🤖 - Get personalized suggestions from Claude AI, now saved to your profile
 - **Beautiful Stats** 📊 - Dashboard with watch counts, monthly activity, favorite genres, and more
 - **Retro Design** 📼 - Dark indie video store theme with custom fonts and smooth animations
-- **Detailed Views** 📝 - See your notes, ratings, and full movie metadata in one place

 ### 🔧 Backend API
-- **RESTful Architecture** - Clean, documented endpoints for all operations
+- **Secure Authentication** - Session-based auth with bcrypt password hashing
+- **User Scoping** - All content and watch history is strictly scoped to the authenticated user
 - **TMDB Integration** - Automatic content fetching with posters, metadata, and genre data
-- **Smart Caching** - Content stored locally after first fetch for faster load times
-- **Recommendation Engine** - Eligibility checks, preference support, and Claude AI integration
+- **Persisted Recommendations** - AI suggestions are stored in the database for easy retrieval
 - **Type Safety** - Full TypeScript coverage with Prisma-generated types
 - **Comprehensive Testing** - 125+ tests across unit, integration, and E2E suites